epochpic/epochpic.github.io/content/documentation/code_details/Using_delta_f.md

 Additional distribution function diagnostic options are supplied for the Delta-f version.
-Standard diagnostics work as usual based on the total distribution function $f$ but is is also possible to output the Delta-f component of the distribution functions by adding output_deltaf = T in dist_fn components of the input deck.
+Standard diagnostics work as usual based on the total distribution function $f$ but it is also possible to output the Delta-f component of the distribution functions by adding output_deltaf = T in dist_fn components of the input deck.

 An example input deck is supplied in the 1D version as twostream_deltaf.deck.
 This uses the delta-f method to solve the weak-beam two stream instability.
-The bulk plasma species is solved using the delta-f method, since this evolve very little, and mostly supports the Lagnmuir waves that the weak beam interacts with.
+The bulk plasma species is solved using the delta-f method, since this evolves very little, and mostly supports the Langmuir waves that the weak beam interacts with.
 The relative change to the beam species is large, and the standard PIC method, rather than delta-f is used to model this species.
 A comparison of the electric field diagnostics between standard and delta-f